 CS-7 Calibrase - Similar to CS-5 but slightly harder for increased abrasion.
 Only available as 1/2" Jumbo.

 H1 Felt - Resilient Wearaser that is comprised of densely compacted felt according to DIN 61200.
-Only available as 1/4" (6.5mm) or 9mm diameter.
+Available as 1/4" (6.5mm) or 9mm diameter.
 [For 9mm diameter, use Wearaser Collet Plastic Chuch for 9mm.]

 Eraser - According to MIL 12397.
 Resilient Wearaser that produces very mild abrading action, designed to operate under light loads.